Ioannis Kapodistrias: Background and early career

+Some scholars have suggested that Kapodistrias had a romantic affair with Roxandra Sturdza, prior to her marriage with Count Albert Cajetan von Edling in 1816.

 Minister of the Septinsular Republic

 After two years of revolutionary freedom, triggered by the French Revolution and the ascendancy of Napoleon, in 1799 Russia and the Ottoman Empire drove the French out of the seven Ionian islands and organised them as a free and independent state – the Septinsular Republic – ruled by its nobles.
 Kapodistrias, substituting for his father, became one of two ministers of the new state.
 Thus, at the age of 25, Kapodistrias became involved in politics.
 In Kefalonia he was successful in convincing the populace to remain united and disciplined to avoid foreign intervention and, by his argument and sheer courage, he faced and appeased rebellious opposition without conflict.
 With the same peaceful determination, he established authority in all the seven islands.

 When Russia sent an envoy, Count George Mocenigo (1762–1839), a noble from Zakynthos who had served as Russian Diplomat in Italy, Kapodistrias became his protégé.
 Mocenigo later helped Kapodistrias to join the Russian diplomatic service.

 When elections were carried for a new Ionian Senate, Kapodistrias was unanimously appointed as Chief Minister of State.
 In December, 1803, a less feudal and more liberal and democratic constitution was voted by the Senate.
 As minister of state, he organised the public sector, putting particular emphasis on education.
 In 1807 the French re-occupied the islands and dissolved the Septinsular Republic.